-"I do not understand how this could of happened," Doctor Jones said.
+"I do not understand how this could've happened," Doctor Jones said.

-"Doctor, there has to be some reason why one of her lungs stopped working," Bryan said.
+"Doctor, there has to be some reason why she's choking like there's no air, or Neelix farted," Bryan said.

-"That's a very crude description, her lung just stopped taking in oxygen," Doctor Jones said.
+"That's a very crude description, her lung stopped taking in oxygen," Doctor Jones mumbled to himself bitterly.
 Bryan rolled his eyes.
 "Well, I don't understand, but I will investigate."